-- 1. Complete a copy of the table below for each regulation affecting the areas/sectors selected for review. - 2.
-Wherever possible, try to make a definitive judgement Yes or No to each of the criteria listed - 3.
-Expand the table as required to provide a full explanation of the issues
+1. Complete a copy of the table below for each regulation affecting the areas/sectors selected for review.

+2. Wherever possible, try to make a definitive judgement Yes or No to each of the criteria listed

-Criteria Issue Identified Explanation Citeria (Yes, No, Uncertain) Explanation I. Limit barriers to entry for new companies 1 Does the regulation create exclusive rights?
+Criteria lssue Identified (Yes, No, Uncertain) Explanation ١.
+Limit barriers to entry for new companies (100) 100) entertainj Does the regulation create exclusive rights?
 2 Does the regulation create license or permit systems?
-2 Does the regulation raise the cost of a company to enter or leave a 3 business activity?
-4 Does the regulation place geographical barriers on trade?
-II.
-Restr ict company actions to compete with each other 1 Does the regulation establish price rules?
-Does the regulation restrict advertising?
-Does the regulation set standards that would not be chosen by many 3 informed consumers?
-4 Does the regulation create differential costs of operation for businesses?
-III.
-Do no ot encourage potentially anti-competitive co-ordination by companies 1 Does the regulation create a self-regulatory regime?
+3 Does the regulation raise the cost of a company to enter or leave a business activity?
+4 Does the regulation place geographical barriers on trade? Π. Restri ct company actions to compete with each other 1 Does the regulation establish price rules?
+2 Does the regulation restrict advertising?
+Does the regulation set standards that would not be chosen by many informed consumers?
+4 Does the regulation create differential costs of operation for businesses? Ш. Do no t encourage potentially anti-competitive co-ordination by companies 1 Does the regulation create a self-regulatory regime?
 2 Does the regulation generate sharing of sensitive information?
 3 Does the regulation exempt a company or industry from competition law?
-IV.
-Preve nt consumers receiving sufficient information and choice 1 Do consumers lack sufficient information and ability to choose well?
+IV. .
+Prevent consumers receiving sufficient information and choice 1 Do consumers lack sufficient information and ability to choose well?